EliLillyCo/LillyMol/docs/Molecule_Tools/iwdescr.md

 which will generate a tabular (space separated) file containing a couple of hundred molecular descriptors.

+There is also a shell wrapper in the contrib/bin directory that sets up some useful defaults.
+It is strongly recommended that the wrapper be used always.
+Otherwise you will see various missing columns.

 ## Descriptors.
 The following descriptors are computed.